 Lariam tablets should be stored in a cool, dry place, away from direct heat and light.
 Keep the medicine out of the reach of children.
 Do not store Lariam in a bathroom or near a sink.
 Please do not leave it in the car or on window sills.
 Heat and dampness can destroy medicines.

 You can buy Lariam 250 mg tablets online.
-Buy Lariam online from a trusted online pharmacy, MedsNow, with proper medical online consultation with our experienced doctors and pharmacists.
+Buy Lariam online from MedsNow, a trusted online pharmacy in the UK, with proper medical online consultation with our experienced doctors and pharmacists.
 Alternatively, you can procure an independent prescription as well.
 The medication will be delivered conveniently to your doorstep.
 It is good to have online consultation because it will ensure that Lariam is the correct medicine for your medical problem.

 It is also not suitable if you are taking some other medicines like Halofantrine, Ketoconazole, Quinine, Quinidine, Chloroquine, Rifampicin, Valproic acid, Carbamazepine, Phenobarbital, Phenytoin, medication for blood pressure, medication for depression and other mental disorders, antihistamines, antidiabetic drugs, and blood-thinning medicines.
 Always consult your doctor or pharmacist before taking Lariam.